Last updated on June 16th, 2026 at 06:15 pm

 - Taxation – This covers understanding and applying tax systems for individuals and companies, where you can choose local variants like the UK, Malaysia, etc.

-- Financial Reporting – This covers preparing and interpreting financial statements, applying international accounting standards.
+- Financial Reporting – This covers preparing and interpreting financial statements, applying international accounting principles.

 - Financial Management – This covers understanding the audit process, ethical considerations, and reporting.